-- 4.1 This Equality Impact Assessment demonstrates that none of the Final Draft Local Plan policies have a negative impact and therefore no modifications to any of these policies are required. - 4.2 Many of the policies will benefit the wider community across Ipswich and not specifically those with protected characteristics.
+- 4.1 This Equality Impact Assessment demonstrates that none of the Local Plan policies at Main Modifications stage have a negative impact and therefore no modifications to any of these policies are required. - 4.2 Many of the policies will benefit the wider community across Ipswich and not specifically those with protected characteristics.